flutter/website/src/docs/null-safety.md

 ## Known issues

+_This section applies to the current beta branch release, v1.26._

 Not all parts of the Flutter SDK support null safety yet, as some parts still need additional work to
 [migrate to null safety]({{site.dart-site}}/null-safety/migration-guide).